samuele-mercan/AML-Courtine/README.md

 - runAlgorithm.m: launches the script for the automatic detection of gait events => stores all the gait events in .mat structures inside the DetectedHealthyGaitEvents folder
 - calculatePerformance.m: calculates the performance of the algorithm by computing an error => returns two vectors containing the errors, for the FLOAT and NO_FLOAT conditions

+D. Reproduce the figures present in the report
+- reportPlots.m Load data separated in Gait Cycles using left or right gait events for Float or No Float.
+Creates a folder "Figures" where ale the plot are stored as .png

+Notes:
+In the folder Plotting functions you can find all the graphical exploratory tools used during the project.
+You might run them in the Command Window, just make sure to load the data as you do in e.g. reportPlots.m